 Village Health Works / BURUNDI

-Village Health Works (VHW) was formed to bring high-quality health care to the rural Burundi community of Kigutu, as well as to address the root of the village's poor health--poverty.
+Village Health Works was formed to bring high-quality health care to the rural Burundi community of Kigutu, as well as to address the root of the village's poor health--poverty.
 The Kigutu Health Center provides clinical services to the community, focusing on primary care, pediatrics, and women's health.